das-ankur/das-ankur/README.md

-- 👋 Hi, I’m @das-ankur
+- 👋 Hi, I’m Ankur Das.
+I am pursuing B.Tech. in Computer Science and Engineering from University of Calcutta.
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science, Machine Learning, Deep learning, Computer Vision.
 - 🌱 I’m currently learning Deep Learning and Computer Vision.
-- 💞️ I’m looking to collaborate on Deep Learning Projects.
+- 💞️ I’m looking to collaborate on Data Science Projects.
+I am also looking for full-time opportunity in Data Science.
-- 📫 How to reach me dankur542@gmail.com
+- 📫 My email address is: dankur542@gmail.com

 <!---
 das-ankur/das-ankur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.